 Scoping

-If you are using subkeys or namespaces, access keys can get pretty big and repetitive, wouldn't it be nice to scope a context to a namespace or subkeys ?
+If you are using subkeys or namespaces, access keys can get pretty big and repetitive, wouldn't it be nice to scope a context to a namespace or subkeys?

 Well, this page explains how to do it!

 The scope_i18n!
+Macro

 Using namespaces and subkeys can make things quite cumbersome very fast.
 Imagine you have this: